Sola Onayiga

-(nee Awojobi) was a Nigerian actress best known for her character role (Ireti) in Fuji House of Commotion.
+Sola Onayiga (née Awojobi) was a Nigerian actress best known for her character role (Ireti) in Fuji House of Commotion.

 Education

 Sola Onayiga studied Theatre Arts at Obafemi Awolowo University.

 Career

 Onayiga acted in several radio plays and soaps.
 Her first act on radio play was Gandu Street where she acted as Madam Sikira.
 Her first television act was in a soap opera titled Checkmate.
 Her character role in Fuji House of Commotion made her popular as Ireti.

 Personal life

 Sola Onayiga died on July 18, 2022, at the Lagos State University Teaching Hospital.